dungeon-run/dungeon-run.github.io/docs/index.md

 * Users will choose the direction of which way their "character" can go by tapping on the "d-pad" to choose an available direction to go.

-* There will be different levels of difficulty on a number scale that a user can select.
+* There will be levels of difficulty 1-20 that a user can select.
 The difficulty rating effects the amount of corridors the player may have to go through to find the exit.
 With each level of difficulty, the player is also allowed more time to get through the level.

 * Each time a new maze is rendered, the corridors with be randomly generated.
 Players can choose to play the same difficulty over and over again but each time they start a new level it will be different.